XhinLiang/xhinliang.com/resume/en.md

 ### Profile {#profile}

-Senior software engineer with a wide range of interests, focusing on backend development and distributed systems.
+Senior software engineer with a wide range of interests, focusing on backend development and distributed system.

 ------